restorecommerce/notification-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/notification-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/notification-srv/master.svg?style=flat-square

-A generic microservice which forwards notifications to different types of channels.
-Currently, the implemented channels are:
+A microservice which sends notifications through different channels.
+Available channels are:

 - Email
 - Log (via winston or classic console)

 Unimplemented channels as of now are:

 - Slack
+- Mattermost
 - SMS

-The service should subscribe to any `notification`-related topic from Kafka and trigger message-forwarding actions based on events, using [kafka-client](https://github.com/restorecommerce/kafka-client).
-It's also possible to perform notification requests directly through the provided [gRPC](https://grpc.io/docs/) interface, which is exposed using [chassis-srv](https://github.com/restorecommerce/chassis-srv).
+The service subscribes to `notification`-related topic using using [kafka-client](https://github.com/restorecommerce/kafka-client) and sends messages based on events on these topics.
+It is also possible to initiate notification requests directly through its [gRPC](https://grpc.io/docs/) interface, which is exposed using [chassis-srv](https://github.com/restorecommerce/chassis-srv).
 Internally the microservice uses the [mailer](https://github.com/restorecommerce/mailer) module for sending email notifications which is a wrapper for [nodemailer](https://github.com/nodemailer/nodemailer).
-The mail server configurations can be set in `server:mailer` in config.json(#cfg/config.json) file.
+The mail server configurations can be set in `server:mailer` in the [`config.json`](#cfg/config.json) file.

 ## gRPC Interface

 This microservice exposes the below gRPC endpoint.

 ### Send

 This is a generic operation which can be invoked to send any type of notifications.
 Requests are performed providing `io.restorecommerce.notification.Notification` protobuf message as input and responses are a `google.protobuf.Empty` message.

 A `io.restorecommerce.notification.Notification` message can have the following data fields: